 GFF attribute to be used as feature ID.
 Several GFF lines with the same feature ID will be considered as parts of the same feature.
 The feature ID is used to identity the counts in the output table (defaults: GTF file: gene_id, GFF file: gene)

 Mode to handle reads overlapping more than one feature.
 Possible values for <mode> are union, intersection-strict and intersection-nonempty (default: intersect_strict, or union when using -z htseq compatible mode)

 write out all BAM alignment records into an output BAM file called <bamout>, annotating each line with its assignment to a feature or a special counter (as an optional field with tag ‘XF’)

 Additional command line options

 The default is that LiBiNorm performs global bias correction that is appropriate for the Smart-seq2 protocol.
 This option disables this correction and switches the format of the output data to be fully htseq-count compatible.
-This option also disables the three changes that have been made to the htseq-count algorithm such that the results should align fully with those produced by htseq-count.
+This option also disables the four changes that have been made to the htseq-count algorithm and sets the default count mode to union rather than intersect_strict such that the results should align fully with those produced by htseq-count.